Geometry driven Type II higher dimensional blow-up for the critical heat equation: Finding the parameter functions

 As mentioned in Section \ref{schema}, we can solve the {\it inner} Problem \eqref{sin2}, provided that certain orthogonality condition of the "right-hand side" as in \eqref{uffa} are satisfied.
 In this Section we first derive the system of ordinary differential equations in $\la_1$ and $d_1$ that is equivalent to get the orthogonality conditions satisfied.
 Then we find parameter functions $\la_1 $ and $d_1$ which solve these ODEs.
 This is done, for any $\phi$ fixed, and satisfying \eqref{bphi}, while $\psi$ is already fixed as the solution of the {\it outer} problem \eqref{sout}, as stated in Proposition \ref{probesterno}.
 We conclude the Section showing that the solution $\la_1$ and $d_1$ Lipstitz depends on $\phi$.

 We start with

-\begin{lemma} Assume that the parameters $ \lambda_1$ and $d_1$ satisfy \eqref{n1}, that $R$ is large and $T$ is small, and that the function $\phi$ satisfies the constraint \eqref{bphi}.
-Let $\psi$ be the solution to Problem \eqref{sout}, whose existence and properties are stated in Proposition \ref{probesterno} and Lemma \ref{lemmapsi}.
+\begin{lemma} Let $\psi$ be the solution to Problem \eqref{sout}, whose existence and properties are stated in Proposition \ref{probesterno} and Lemma \ref{lemmapsi}.
 Let $H = H[\la , d, \phi , \psi]$ be the function defined in \eqref{defH}.
+Let $\phi$ satisfy the constraint \eqref{bphi}, and parameters $\la_1 $ and $d_1 $ satisfy the bound \eqref{n1}.
+We assume $R$ to be a fixed large umber satisfying \eqref{defRT}.
 Then, for any $T$ small, we have the validity of the following expansions

 and

 where $A$ and $B$ are the constants given by